dektry/dektry-portal-BE/README.md

 - [**LocalAuthGuard**](http://www.passportjs.org/packages/passport-local/) - this is the guard, which provides passport local authentication strategy.
 This strategy authenticates users using a username and password.
 The strategy requires a `verify` callback, which accepts these credentials.
 After authentification on `/login` user get JWT token, which sets in cookies.
 - [**JwtAuthGuard**](http://www.passportjs.org/packages/passport-jwt/) - this is the guard, which provides passport JWT authentication strategy.
 This strategy authenticates users using a JWT from cookies.
-- [**RolesGuard**](https://docs.nestjs.com/security/authorization) - this is the guard, which gives access, depending on the user's role.
-Used in conjunction with a @Roles decorator.
+- [**PermissionGuard**](https://docs.nestjs.com/security/authorization) - this is the guard, which gives access, depending on the user's permissions.
+Used in conjunction with a @Permission decorator.